Explore health content from A to Z.

 I need information about...

 Your child has a defect in the heart called a hypoplastic ventricle.
-This means that the ventricle is either too small or absent.
+This means that 1 of the ventricles is either too small or absent.
 The most common treatment is heart surgery.
-It is often done in three stages.
+It is often done in 3 stages.
 The surgery does not fully repair the heart problem.
 But it can relieve symptoms.
 And it can increase your child’s chances to live a more normal life.
 This sheet helps you understand the surgery that is done during Stage III of treatment.
 Your child’s doctor can tell you more as needed.

 Stage I. Make the single working ventricle the main pumping chamber of the heart.
-This will let it send oxygen-rich blood to the body.
+This will provide blood to both the lungs and the body.

 Stage III.
 Separate the circulation of blood in the heart.
-This is so oxygen-poor blood and oxygen-rich blood don’t mix.
+This is so very little oxygen-rich and oxygen-poor blood mix.

 Arrhythmia (abnormal heart rhythm)